cloudwithax/pomice/docs/hdi/pool.md

     spotify_client_secret="<your spotify client secret here>"
     apple_music=<True/False>,
     fallback=<True/False>,
-    log_level=<optional LogLevel here>
+    logger=<your logger here>
 )

 ```
 :::{important}

 For features like Spotify and Apple Music, you are **not required** to fill in anything for them if you do not want to use them.
-If you do end up queuing a Spotify or Apple Music track anyway, they will **not work** because these options are not enabled.
+If you do end up queuing a Spotify or Apple Music track, it is **up to you** on how you decide to handle it, whether it be through your own methods or a Lavalink plugin.

 :::